DanielWalford/Mixed-Messages/README.md

   ## Implementation
   1. Program should decide if it gives out a Nonsensical Joke or a Fortune Message.
-  2. Have an random Index Generator which pickes out a random noun or verb from prebuilt arrays.
+  2. Have an random Index Generator which picks out a random noun or verb from prebuilt arrays.
   3. Assemble the Message and print it to the console.

 ### Languages and tools used